Gabi-coder-collab/Phd-Exercise-Gabriel/README.md

 Only these final results should be considered when evaluating model performance.

-At the end, you can find the downloaded CSV file containing the individual similarity scores.
+At the end, you can find the downloaded CSV file containing the individual similarity scores named as results.csv.
+These results are also in the repositorium.

 ------------------------------------------------------------